Daikundi Province: Economy

 The dry weather of Daikundi and its uncertainty of precipitation make farmers concerned about their farm products.
 They are mostly relying on irrigated land, as they are afraid they do not lose their time, capital, and their labors.

 As Daikundi does not have enough rainfall, there is a low capacity for wheat, orchard crops, beans, and vegetable production in cultivation; this makes the household members not have enough required food.

 Daikundi people have less access to markets as there is a long distance from rural areas to local markets, poor road networks, snowstorms in the winter, and insecurity.
 However, people still sell their fruits and nuts to the traders at the farm gates, which get transported to the provincial center and regional markets.

 Since the water for irrigation has decreased in Daikundi province, farmers are very concerned about their food production and pasture; even, this has affected farmland leasing.
 The farmers are not interested to contract lease lands as their crop production is lower and strongly relies on precipitation.
 Therefore, farmland leasing has decreased in Daikundi province.

 The dry weather of Daikundi has not only affected farm production but also has negatively impacted livestock.
-The fodders and pastures are not enough and sufficient for the animals and they get common diseases like Tuberculosis, PPR (Peste Des Petits Ruminants), Sheep pox, foot and mouth diseases, etc. Even the dairy preservation is very poor in which milk and dairy are not sold in the market, except Kurut.
+The fodders and pastures are not enough and sufficient for the animals and they get common diseases like tuberculosis, PPR (Peste Des Petits Ruminants), sheeppox, foot-and-mouth diseases, etc. Even the dairy preservation is very poor in which milk and dairy are not sold in the market, except Kurut.

 The only season that dairy products are consumed is during the spring season between April and June.
 The rest of the year, people in Daikundi do not have access to better nutrition status and try to import dairy products, like yogurt, from other provinces.

 Taking care of fruit trees is the most important agricultural part of Daikundi.
 The most common fruits are almonds, mulberry, and walnuts.
 The districts of Shahristan, Miramor, and Ishtarlari are the main and major producers of these fruits.

 Also, fruit tree plantations, which are mostly apples and almonds, have been increased and supported by NHLP, National Horticulture and Livestock Project.

 The Market of Daikundi is pretty functional throughout the year but it has its struggles over the winter season as communications become difficult.

 As a result of the above situation, the market and traders in the district centers make enough food stocks at their household level to ensure that there are enough stocks during the winter season.

+Demographics

+Population

+As of 2020, the total population of Daikundi is estimated to be around 516,504.

+Ethnicity, languages and religion

+Daikundi is mostly a rural tribal society.
+The ethnic Hazaras make up the majority of the total population of the province, who speak the Dari and Hazaragi, eastern varieties of Persian.